NehaR05/AMNesia-Game-Emporium/README.md

 # Initialization
-To run the gaming system, copy the source code in the repository (AMNesia (sourcecode_final).py) and download all the images and files in the Initialization folder.
+To run the gaming system, copy the source code in the repository (AMNesia (source code_final).py) and download all the images and files in the Initialization folder.
 Follow the system's prompts to login/create an account and play games.

 # Description